Healthy Housing Survey

 What was the issue?

-TF.A had a number of conversations with Tangentyre Council and the Central Australian Affordable Housing Company (CAAHC) about their challenges providing home Repairs and Maintenance (R&M) services to Town Camp communities around Mparntwe (Alice Springs) during the COVID-19 lockdown.
+TF.A had a number of conversations with Tangentyre Council and the Community Housing Central Australia (CHCA) about their challenges providing home Repairs and Maintenance (R&M) services to Town Camp communities around Mparntwe (Alice Springs) during the COVID-19 lockdown.
 These communities face ongoing challenges maintaining working health hardware and relatively minor issues like blocked plumbing can quickly pose a serious health risk without repair.
 The lockdown further exacerbated these challenges with increased numbers living in houses (due to ‘return to country’ programs and already high baseline occupancy) and a reduction in the ability of routine service providers to enter homes.

 What did we do?